Show Notes: Shine Bright Like a Diamond

 Belt Sanders Aren’t Just for Wood

 Any shop teacher will tell you: Use a tool only for its intended purpose.
 But I confess—I often use a belt sander for jobs other than sanding wood.
 It works great to scour dried gunk off putty knives and trowels, and I use it to sharpen chisels, scrapers and shovels too.
 In fact, I’m a double offender: I use my chisel for all kinds of rough jobs that it wasn’t intended for, then I sharpen it with a belt sander.
-My belt sander actually gives my chisel a better edge than a grinder does.
+You can also use a tool and cutter grinding machine for this.

 Final Paint-Prep Step